 Can’t kids just go outside and play?
 Short answer, YES.
 Play is ultimately about creativity and really engaging the mind through imagination and exploration.
-That said, there are a lot of really fun backyard toys and activities that can really foster this type of good old-fashioned, unplugged play.
+That said, there are a lot of really fun backyard games, toys and activities that can really foster this type of good old-fashioned, unplugged play.

-Simple Setups for Backyard Fun
+5 Simple Setups for Fun Backyard Ideas for Kids

 Water Play Center

 Water play is wonderful sensory play, it provides opportunity for fine and gross motor practice through scooping and dumping, and is a great way to beat the heat!
 My number one recommendation for outdoor water play is a water table.
 This can be a bin on a table, or one of those fun, plastic ones with buckets, slides and gears that you can buy all over the internet or in toy stores.

 Water balloons are also a fun way to play with water outside.
 The only problem is, there isn’t a parent in the world who actually wants to fill up the dreaded things.
 Have you guys heard of Bunch O Balloons?
 The water balloon game changer?
 They are THE BEST.
 My kids go nuts over these things, and I have to admit I kind of do too.
 Watch below and you will see what I mean.

 We like to switch up our uses for the water balloons.
 They are great for target practice and can also be used to talk about sight words.
 As an alternative to the water balloon, you can try out the Hurricane Reusable Water Balls.
 They act like a water balloon, but, get this, they’re reusable!

 A great set of sand tools, like the Basket of Beach Essentials will be a great start for your sandbox.
 We got one for my oldest on his first birthday and that thing has definitely gotten it’s fair share of use!

 By giving some play areas really fun names like these, and providing them with the space to explore and really make the area their own, you will be fostering TONS of imaginative play (and will buy yourself a lot of uninterrupted, unplugged time).

 This might not top everyone’s ‘Guide to Backyard Fun’ but it definitely makes mine.
-I’m all about the sensory play if you haven’t noticed…and squishing a bit in your hand or between your toes, you will understand why it makes such a great base for sensory play.
+I’m all about the sensory play if you haven’t noticed, and squishing a bit in your hand or between your toes, you will understand why it makes such a great base for sensory play.